Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 - Provides more storage capacity for free.

 - Operates better on the cloud.

-- Not as inherently secure as Dropbox.
+- Not an inherently secure Dropbox alternative.

 - It is a little more cumbersome to use on desktop computers.

-While pCloud isn’t as good at collaboration and sharing as Dropbox, it has superior security. pCloud operates very similarly to Dropbox, but it has a zero-trust encryption system as an add-on.
-Its free plan comes with 10 GB of space, but you do need to “unlock” some of that storage by adding your email account, uploading files, and downloading the apps. pCloud has advanced features such as automatic photo syncing/backing up.
+While pCloud isn’t as good at collaboration and sharing as Dropbox, it has superior data security. pCloud operates very similarly to Dropbox, but its zero-trust encryption system comes as an add-on.
+Its free plan comes with 10GB of space, but you do need to “unlock” some of that storage by adding your email account, uploading files, and downloading the apps. pCloud has advanced features such as automatic photo syncing/backup.

 - Better security than Dropbox.

-- A full 10 GB of space for free.
+- 10GB of space for free.

 - Might be a little difficult to use.